Poufy/Plane_Crashers/README.md

 then open the browser of your choice and navigate to localhost:3000

 # TODO
-Bullets collision
+Bullets collision(done)

-add user names to ship object
+Add user names to ship object(done)

-add time stamps to chat and connected time to connected players
+Add time stamps to chat and connected time to connected players(done)

-replace connected players with an image and also add a logo
+Replace connected players with an image and also add a logo

+Put Entity/Ship/Bullet in seperate files

+Add score/levels on database and on screen for each ship